 Read the profiling report

-In the Profiler tool window, the collected data is presented on several tabs: Flame Graph, Call Tree, Method List, and Events (for JFR).
+In the Profiler tool window, the collected data is presented on several tabs: Flame Graph, Call Tree, Method List, CPU Timeline, and Events (for JFR).
 The left-hand part of the tool window lists application threads.
 By clicking on each thread you can go in more details.

 Navigate the report